Allen & Unwin

-George Allen & Unwin was a British publishing company formed in 1911 when Sir Stanley Unwin purchased a controlling interest in George Allen & Co.
-It went on to become one of the leading publishers of the twentieth century and to establish an Australian subsidiary in 1976.
-In 1990, Allen & Unwin was sold to HarperCollins and the Australian branch was the subject of a management buy-out.
+George Allen & Unwin is a British publishing company formed in 1911 when Sir Stanley Unwin purchased a controlling interest in George Allen & Co.
+It became one of the leading publishers of the twentieth century and established an Australian subsidiary in 1976.
+In 1990 Allen & Unwin was sold to HarperCollins, and the Australian branch was the subject of a management buy-out.